babuchirra12/JavaScriptInterviewQuestions-Answers/jsQA/README.md

 '0' === false // false
-[]==[] or []===[] //false, refer different objects in memory {}=={} or {}==={} //false, refer different objects in memory ⬆ Back to Top
+[]==[] or []===[] //false, refer different objects in memory {}=={} or {}==={} //false, refer different objects in memory

 What are lambda or arrow functions
 An arrow function is a shorter syntax for a function expression and does not have its own this, arguments, super, or new.target.
 These functions are best suited for non-method functions, and they cannot be used as constructors.

-⬆ Back to Top

 What is a first class function
 In Javascript, functions are first class objects.
 First-class functions means when functions in that language are treated like any other variable.